Scientific Name

 How to Grow and Care

-Silver Squill is often cultivated as a houseplant and grows well with minimal care.
+Silver Squill is often cultivated as a houseplant and grows with minimal care.
 It requires bright light with 3 to 4 hours a day of direct sunlight.

 During the active growth period, interior temperatures are fine for Silver Squill's grown as houseplants.
-Outdoor plants can withstand winter temperatures down to 30 °F (-1 °C).
+Outdoor plants can withstand winter temperatures below 30 °F (-1 °C).
 Try growing Silver Squill outdoors during spring and summer when ambient temperatures are at least 60 °F (15 °C).
 In cold regions, move the plant back indoors.

 Learn more at How to Grow and Care for a Silver Squill.